 Sometimes one RIP has features that might be more useful for one business as opposed to another, but some RIPs can serve most businesses.
 Alder works with you to find the RIP that is right for your printing needs.

 A few specialty RIPs include the following:

-- Fine Art – Fine Art or Limited Edition printing commonly called Giclee printing.
+- Fine Art – Fine Art or Limited Edition printing, commonly called Giclee printing.
 This type of printing is all about paper texture and reproduction of original art or photos.
-Having the correct settings for your printing is very important and we will work with you to ensure your work prints right the first time.
-We can make sure you are getting the most from your hardware and software in this extremely demanding field.
+Having the correct settings also is key.
+Alder can make sure you are getting the most from your hardware and software in this extremely demanding field.

-- Print for Pay and Specialty Graphics – The end product is the inkjet print and can be posters, banners, trade show signage using special papers and vinyls.
-Alder can help you evaluate your needs and get you the tools that are right for your business.
+- Print for Pay and Specialty Graphics – The end product is the inkjet printing, including posters, banners, trade show signage using special papers and vinyl.
+Alder can evaluate your needs and identify the tools that are right for your business.

 - Proofing – Matching some other process, usually a printing press, with an inkjet printer.
 This category covers a broad spectrum of users.
 Many photographers, graphic designers, prepress and printers have a need for this type of RIP.

 Soft Proofing means calibrating your monitor with your printing device.
 This enables you to “soft proof” your work from your monitor prior to printing.
 There is nothing more frustrating than working on getting just the right color on your monitor only to have it print differently on your device.
 Alder can help make the color transition from screen to print consistent.
 We will work with you to assess your needs, recommend an appropriate RIP, install and set-up any hardware and software.
 We will train your staff on how to use your new equipment.
 Plus, we can provide ongoing maintenance agreements and provide TeamViewer support.